j-hui/minimalX/README.md

     AUTHOR = "John Doe" # initials are "JD"

-However, you can manually override this behavior by specifying the `AUTHOR_INITIALS_OVERRIDE` variable in your Pelican configuration file, as a dictionary that maps author names to initials, e.g.:
+However, you can override this behavior by specifying the `AUTHOR_INITIALS` variable in your Pelican configuration file, as a dictionary that maps author names to initials, e.g.:

-    AUTHOR_INITIALS_OVERRIDE = {
+    AUTHOR_INITIALS = {
         "Jane Doe": "JH",
     }